qjebbs/vscode-markdown-extended/README.md

 Find in command palette, or right click on an editor / workspace folder, and execute:

 - `Markdown: Export to File`
-- `Markdown: Export Markdwon to File`
+- `Markdown: Export Markdown to File`

 The export files are organized in `out` directory in the root of workspace folder by default.